FDUXilly/TCMID-face-image-dataset/README.md

 4. Department: <your department>
 5. Position: <your job title>
 6. Email: <must be the email at the above mentioned institution>

-I have read and agree to the terms and conditions specified in the RAF face database webpage.
+I have read and agree to the terms and conditions.

 This database will only be used for research purposes.

 I will not make any part of this database available to a third party.

 I'll not sell any part of this database or make any profit from its use.

 # Contact Authors
 Xinlei Li, e-mail: 18110860019@fudan.edu.cn

 Fufeng Li ,e-mail: li_fufeng@aliyun.com